-The Commission believes that the Joint Submission raises a number of issues and proposes the inclusion in the Rules of an additional mechanism that is beyond the scope of the NEMMCO proposal being considered.
-In addition, many of the issues are likely to raise questions relating to the requirements by prudential regulators, amongst others, and it is not clear whether these issues have been sufficiently resolved to allow the Commission to consider the matters raised.
+In its draft Rule determination, the Commission stated that the JS20 Submission raised a number of issues and proposed the inclusion in the Rules of an additional mechanism that was beyond the scope of the NEMMCO proposal being considered.
+In addition, many of the issues were likely to raise questions relating to the requirements by prudential regulators, amongst others, and it was not clear whether these issues had been sufficiently resolved to allow the Commission to consider the matters raised.

-The Commission would encourage NEMMCO and the JS20 signatories to undertake direct consultation with a view to either:
+The Commission encouraged NEMMCO and the JS20 signatories to undertake direct consultation with a view to either: